 While asparagus is in season, try this Roasted Asparagus and Goat Cheese Salad.
 It’s vegetarian!

-Healthy composed salad Niçoise with salmon baked with pesto on top.
-Green beans, hard-boiled eggs and cooked potatoes make it a satisfying gluten-free and grain-free entree.
+Salmon Niçoise Salad made with salmon baked with pesto on top.
+Green beans, hard-boiled eggs and cooked potatoes make it a satisfying and updated twist on the classic composed salad

 6 small thin-skinned potatoes, about ¾ lb.